zeittresor/timedviewer/README.md

 For presentations, slideshows, image creation using Stable Diffusion in a batch, Wildlife Cameras OPs or other applications even where memory efficient image display is required.

-Usual if you start the script it waits for images (or show existing images until new images show up) without the GUI.
-If you like to see the graphical user interface you can start it using "timedviewer.py -gui".
+If you start the script just select the folder what you want to be "observed" (including its subfolders) by the script and click start.
+Now any not already viewed image will be viewed.
+After all already viewed images are viewed the script will wait until new images are availabe inside any subfolder and view them.

 ![timedviewer_config](https://github.com/user-attachments/assets/3866fd80-3c36-4b48-b2da-d312134227cc)